gpreti/GSP_StructuralDecouplingIndex/README.md

 ///PART 2 (Python):

-Instructions: open and run the script 05_metaanalysis_neurosynth_myanalysis.ipynb (included in he folder Python) in the Jupyter Notebook.
+Instructions: open and run the script 05_metaanalysis_neurosynth_myanalysis.ipynb (included in the folder Python) in the Jupyter Notebook.

 Expected output: The script runs the Neurosynth meta-analysis by taking as inputs the maps in Python/my_masks and produces the plot of figure 3 (left).